handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 ## EditorManager

 `EditorManager` is a class responsible for handling all editors available in Handsontable.
-If `Handsontable` needs to interact with editors it uses `EditorManager` object. `EditorManager` object is instantiated in `init()` method which is run, after you invoke `Handsontable()` constructor for the first time.
+If `Handsontable` needs to interact with editors it uses `EditorManager` object. `EditorManager` object is instantiated in [`init()`(@/api/baseeditor.md#init) method which is run, after you invoke `Handsontable()` constructor for the first time.
 The reference for `EditorManager` object is kept private in Handsontable instance and you cannot access it.
 However, there are ways to alter the default behaviour of `EditorManager`, more on that later.

 ### EditorManager tasks